-uThukela district municipality has developed and adopted the human resource strategy; the strategy was approved by Council on the 28 May 2020.
+uThukela district municipality has developed and adopted the human resource strategy; the strategy was approved by Council on the 25 June 2021.
 This strategy is fully aligned to the long term plans of the uThukela district municipality.
 On the other hand, the municipality have compiled and adopted the Human Resource Policies in an enabling spirit and sets out the policy relating to employment within the municipality.
 These policies are the enabling tool to facilitate human resources management within the municipality.
-In compiling the uThukela District Municipality Human Resource Policies, reference was made to documents such as the Employment Equity Act No.55 of 1998, the Labour Relations Act No.66 of 1995, the Skills Development Act No97 of 1998, the Municipal Finance Management Act No.56 of 2003, White Paper on Affirmative Action in the Public Service and the White Paper on Human Resource Management in the Public Service. uThukela district municipality has developed and adopted the following HR policies on the 28 May 2020.
+These policies were reviewed and adopted by Council of June 2018 to ensure relevancy.
+In compiling the uThukela District Municipality Human Resource Policies, reference was made to documents such as the Employment Equity Act No.55 of 1998, the Labour Relations Act No.66 of 1995, the Skills Development Act No97 of 1998, the Municipal Finance Management Act No.56 of 2003, White Paper on Affirmative Action in the Public Service and the White Paper on Human Resource Management in the Public Service. uThukela district municipality has developed and adopted the following HR policies on the 25 June 2021.

 - ⇒ Placement Policy;

-- \Rightarrow Employment policy;
+- ⇒ Employment policy;

 - ⇒ Employment Equity policy;

-- \Rightarrow Leave policy;

 - ⇒ Recruitment, Skills Retention and Selection policy;

 - ⇒ Permanent employment policy;

 - ⇒ Temporal employment policy;

-- \Rightarrow HIV/AIDS policy;
+- ⇒ HIV/AIDS policy;

-- \Rightarrow Smoking policy;
+- ⇒ Smoking policy;

 - ⇒ Sexual Harassment policy;

-- \Rightarrow In service Training policy;

-- \Rightarrow Communication policy;

 - ⇒ Training and Development policy;

 - ⇒ S&T policy

-- \Rightarrow Promotion policy

-- \Rightarrow ICT policies
+- □ ICT policies